-- (u) "Housing First" has the same meaning as in Welfare and Institutions Code Section 8255. - (v) "Lead Service Provider" or "LSP" means the organization that has the overall responsibility for the provision of Supportive Services and implementation of the Supportive Services plan.
-The LSP may directly provide comprehensive case management services or contract with other agencies that provide services. - (w) "Long-term rental assistance" means a rental subsidy provided to a housing provider, including a developer leasing affordable housing, to assist a tenant to pay the difference between 30 percent of the tenant's income and Fair Market Rent or reasonable market rent as determined by the Department. - (x) "NOFA" means a Notice of Funding Availability. - (y) "Operating Expenses" has the same meaning as in 25 CCR Section 8301. - (z) "Operating Income" has the same meaning as in 25 CCR Section 8301. - (aa) "Operating Cost Assistance Reserves" has the same meaning as in 25 CCR Section 8308. - (bb) "Permanent housing" means a housing unit where the landlord does not limit the length of stay in the housing unit, the landlord does not restrict the movements of the tenant, and the tenant has a lease and is subject to the rights and responsibilities of tenancy, pursuant to Chapter 2 (commencing with Section 1940) of Title 5 of Part 4 of Division 3 of the Civil Code. - (cc) "Point in Time Count" or "PIT" refers to an annual count of sheltered and unsheltered homeless persons on a single night in January. - (dd) "Program" means the Housing for a Healthy California Program created by this part. - (ee) "Supportive housing" means housing with no limit on length of stay, that is occupied by the Target Population, and that is linked to onsite or offsite services that assist the Supportive housing resident in retaining the housing, improving his/her health status, and maximizes his/her ability to live, and when possible, work in the community. - (ff) "Supportive Services" means social, health, educational, income support and employment services and, benefits; coordination of community building and educational activities, individualized needs assessment, and individualized assistance with obtaining services and benefits. - (gg) "Target Population" means a person who is Chronically homeless or is Homeless and a High-cost health user upon initial eligibility, is a Medi-Cal beneficiary, is eligible for Supplemental Security Income, is eligible to receive services under a program providing services promoting housing stability, and is likely to improve his or her health conditions with Supportive housing.

-- (hh) "UMR" means the Uniform Multifamily Regulations commencing with 25 CCR Section 8300. - (ii) "Whole Person Care" Pilot or "WPC" has the meaning as described in the Medi-Cal 2020 Waiver Special Terms and Conditions (STCs), Sections 110-126, as approved by the federal Centers for Medicare and Medicaid Services on December 30, 2015.
+- (w) "NOFA" means a Notice of Funding Availability. - (x) "Operating Expenses" has the same meaning as in 25 CCR Section 8301. - (y) "Operating Income" has the same meaning as in 25 CCR Section 8301. - (z) "Operating Reserves" has the same meaning as in 25 CCR Section 8308. - (aa) "Permanent housing" means a housing unit where the landlord does not limit the length of stay in the housing unit, the landlord does not restrict the movements of the tenant, and the tenant has a lease and is subject to the rights and responsibilities of tenancy, pursuant to Chapter 2 (commencing with Section 1940) of Title 5 of Part 4 of Division 3 of the Civil Code. - (bb) "Point-in-Time Count" or "PIT" refers to an annual count of sheltered and unsheltered homeless persons on a single night in January. - (cc) "Program" means the Housing for a Healthy California Program created by this part. - (dd) "Supportive housing" means housing with no limit on length of stay, that is occupied by the Target Population, and that is linked to onsite or offsite services that assist the Supportive housing resident in retaining the housing, improving his/her health status, and maximizes his/her ability to live, and when possible, work in the community. - (ee) "Supportive Services" means social, health, educational, income support and employment services and, benefits; coordination of community building and educational activities, individualized needs assessment, and individualized assistance with obtaining services and benefits. - (ff) "Target Population" means a person who is Experiencing homelessness, or chronic homelessness, and a High-cost health user upon initial eligibility, is a Medi-Cal beneficiary or is eligible for Medi-Cal, is eligible to receive services under a program providing services promoting housing stability and is likely to improve their health conditions with Supportive housing. - (gg) "UMR" means the Uniform Multifamily Regulations commencing with 25 CCR Section 8300. - (hh) "Whole Person Care" Pilot or "WPC" has the meaning as described in the Medi-Cal 2020 Waiver Special Terms and Conditions (STCs), Sections 110-126, as approved by the federal Centers for Medicare and Medicaid Services on December 30, 2015.